lawyer Career

 By Annie Little

 Would you do it again?
 This summer, as graduates prepare for their next steps — whether they’re heading off to law school or studying for the bar or thinking it’s a good time for a gap year — it’s likely you know someone (maybe it’s you?) who’s wondering: Is law school worth it?
+Preparing for the Law School Admission Test (LSAT) is a crucial part of the decision-making process for prospective law students.
 In this Attorney at Work classic, JD Nation’s Annie Little reached out to ask 10 top J.D.s.

 is law school worth it